Skip to main content

 5. This work is a derivative of Daily Med by U.S. National Library of Medicine in the public domain. ↵

 This page titled 5.14: Xanthine Derivatives is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Ernstmeyer & Christman (Eds.)
-(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform.